freddy38510/quasar-app-extension-ssg/README.md

 Default: `'404.html'`

-The filename of the full SPA or PWA page as a fallback when an index.html file does not exist for a given route.
+The name of the SPA/PWA fallback file intended to be served when an index.html file does not exist for a given route.

 > Notes:
 >
 > - Overrides `build.htmlFilename` and `build.ssrPwaHtmlFilename`.
-> - This file is created with `html-webpack-plugin` with [defaults options](https://github.com/quasarframework/quasar/blob/dev/app-webpack/lib/webpack/inject.html.js) set by Quasar.
-You can extend it with some [plugins](https://github.com/jantimon/html-webpack-plugin#plugins).
+> - This file is created with the webpack plugin [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin) via [this Quasar file](https://github.com/quasarframework/quasar/blob/dev/app-webpack/lib/webpack/inject.html.js).
+It can be extended with some [plugins](https://github.com/jantimon/html-webpack-plugin#plugins).
+> - Multiple services (e.g. Netlify, Vercel) detect a 404.html automatically.
+For custom web server, an error page must be set up and set to the 404.html file.

 ### `crawler`